PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 indexed binary-layout owner suite plus core, pass-efficiency, architecture, and TensorFlow-import-blocked gates sequentially.
 Commit and push only; do not create or update a pull request.

+## Indexed binary-layout convergence implementation checkpoint

+`_run_indexed_binary_layout_convergence()` now accumulates broadcast repair, stale binary-Transpose repair, and static-shape reconciliation results for the current round, then stops when all three pure mutation dictionaries are zero.
+Changing rounds continue with the same `ModelIRGraphIndex`, owner order, and aggregate counters, and the existing three-round maximum remains unchanged.

+The immediate-stability and second-round-stability characterizations are now passing.
+The always-changing fixture still executes exactly three rounds, and the original multi-repair fixture remains ModelIR/stat identical to the former fixed three-round sequence.
+Two adjacent binary-owner tests were updated to monkeypatch the extracted owner modules rather than aliases that no longer exist in the lowerer; this changes test ownership only.

+Sequential validation across the complete indexed convergence, binary layout, binary adapter, shape reconciliation, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `402 passed in 26.66s`.
+The focused convergence owner suite is `11 passed in 0.54s`.

+At resume, continue the reconciliation inventory outside fixed-point helpers.
+Choose a boundary only when all mutations since the preceding reconciliation are represented by returned counters or explicit prune accounting.
+Preserve phase order, characterize before production changes, and commit/push only.
+Do not create or update a pull request.